Jev.

 Jephté Kewto (born May 9, 2000), also known as jev., is a Congolese-Canadian rapper.
 A refugee, he went viral on TikTok for his 2022 single "where's the confetti", which preceded his first studio album the color grey.
 In 2024, he released his second album, when angels cry. jev. is known for his intricate wordplay and production style that fuses old and new-school hip hop.

 Early life

 Jephté Kewto was born on May 9, 2000, in the Democratic Republic of the Congo.
 He spent some time there before fleeing to South Africa as a refugee.
 He later moved again to Canada in late 2019.

 jev. had been performing music since he was nine years old and he began writing and producing his own songs when he was twelve.
 He began using the name "jev." in 2015.
-Before releasing his first studio album, he worked at Staples Inc.
+Before releasing his first studio album, he worked at Staples.

 Career

 jev. began receiving attention online when he released the song "where's the confetti", which went viral on TikTok in 2022.
 That song was the lead single to his first studio album, the color grey., released on December 20, 2022.
 The release of the album led him to quit his job and pursue music full-time. jev. released his first extended play, Lonerwrld, vol 1, on September 22, 2023.
 He also supported Lil Tjay on his Beat The Odds Tour in 2023 as an opening act.
 While making music, he is also studying marketing at Carleton University in Ottawa.